ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 .. note::

-   - Your PI can inform you if your allocation has a specialized interactive node and if so, its hostname.
+   - Your PI can tell you if your allocation has a specialized interactive node and if so, its hostname.
    - All Nightingale users have access to the general access login nodes (ng-login01 and ng-login02).
-Please be aware that these nodes are a shared resource for all system users, and you should limit your use of them to editing, compiling, and building your programs.
+Please be aware that these nodes are a shared resource for all system users; you should limit your use of them to editing, compiling, and building your programs.

 General Log in Process
 ------------------------

-To log in to Nightingale, you first SSH to the secure node and then SSH to your login node.
+To log in to Nightingale, you first establish an SSH connection to the secure node and then establish an SSH connection to your login node.
 These are the steps:

 #.
 If you are not on campus, connect to the University of Illinois VPN or NCSA VPN (see :ref:`access_vpn`).
-#.
-SSH to the secure node ``ngale-bastion-1.ncsa.illinois.edu``.
+#. ``ssh`` to the secure node ``ngale-bastion-1.ncsa.illinois.edu``.
 Replace ``<your_username>`` with your NCSA identity username.

    .. code-block:: terminal